 Hollow socks are headquartered and designed in Wisconsin and manufactured in North Carolina.
 Their socks are made of alpaca wool, nylon, and spandex and come in black and gray.
-Here we share our thoughts after using them gravel biking this summer.
+Here we share a review after using them gravel biking this summer.

 To learn more visit HollowSocks.com.